Bernie Finn

-Bernard Thomas Christopher Finn (born 14 April 1961) is a former Australian politician who was a member of the Victorian Legislative Council representing the Western Metropolitan Region from the election of November 2006 until he lost in the November 2022 election.
+Bernard Thomas Christopher Finn (born 14 April 1961) is an Australian politician who was a member of the Victorian Legislative Council representing the Western Metropolitan Region from the election of November 2006 until he lost in the November 2022 election.
 He was previously the member for the electoral district of Tullamarine in the Victorian Legislative Assembly from October 1992 until September 1999.

 Political career

 Finn was originally a member of the Democratic Labor Party (DLP).
 In 1980, aged 19, he was the DLP candidate for the federal seat of Corangamite.
 Soon after, he left the DLP and joined the Liberal Party.
 In 1983 he was the Liberal candidate for the federal seat of Burke.

-Liberal Years 1980s-2022
+Liberal (1980s–2022)

 Finn was the Member for the District of Tullamarine from 1992 until 1999 when he lost his seat in the Steve Bracks led victory over the Kennett Liberal Government.

 Finn was the number one candidate on the Liberal Party of Australia ticket in the Western Metropolitan Region from 2006 to 2018.
 He was first elected to the Legislative Council in 2006 and re-elected in 2010, 2014 and 2018.

 During the period of the Baillieu and Napthine governments, Finn served as Chairman of the Victorian Parliament's Electoral Matters Committee.

 Finn previously served on the Coalition frontbench as the Shadow Parliamentary Secretary for autism spectrum disorder, Shadow Parliamentary Secretary for Electoral Integrity and Shadow Parliamentary Secretary for Melbourne's West.

 In 2018 Finn was involved in a controversy where he returned to vote on a bill despite having been granted a "pair" to be absent from voting due to religious observation.

+In 2021, Finn was one of two Liberal MPs who voted against a ban on gay conversion therapy.

-In May 2022, Finn was expelled from the Victorian Liberal Party for "a series of inflammatory social media posts", including calling for abortion to be made illegal in all circumstances, and comparing the Victorian premier to Adolf Hitler.
+In May 2022, Finn was expelled from the Victorian Liberal Party for "a series of inflammatory social media posts", including calling for abortion to be made illegal in all circumstances, and comparing the Victorian Premier to Adolf Hitler.